awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

 }
 ```

+## Create the Service\-Linked Role<a name="create-service-linked-role"></a>

+Under most circumstances, you don't need to manually create the service\-linked role\.
+For example, when you create a new cluster \(for example, with the Amazon ECS first\-run experience, the cluster creation wizard, or the AWS CLI or SDKs\), or create or update a service in the AWS Management Console, Amazon ECS creates the service\-linked role for you, if it does not already exist\.

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.

 **To allow an IAM entity to create the AWSServiceRoleForECS service\-linked role**